NuclearGeekETH/chatGPT-web-ui/README.md

 2. Navigate to the project directory if you're not already there.

-3. Before running this script on macOS, ensure you have the necessary permissions to execute it by running
+3. Before running this script on macOS, ensure you have the necessary permissions to execute it by running the following command in your terminal.
+This grants execution rights to the script:
 ```
 chmod +x startup_chat.sh
 ```
-in your terminal.
-This grants execution rights to the script.

 4. Run the following command to start the chatbot application (assumes you have the necessary runtime environment like Python and required libraries installed):